semickolon/fak/README.md

 ## Foolproof config

 If you do something illegal like `hold.reg.layer 2` but you don't even have a layer 2, you'll get an error.
 It won't let you compile.
-Same thing if you try to mix incompatible building blocks like `tap.reg.kc.A & tap.trans & tap.custom.BOOT`.
+Same thing if you try to mix incompatible building blocks like `tap.reg.kc.A & tap.trans & tap.custom.fak.BOOT`.
 Basically, assuming there's nothing wrong with your config's syntax, if you get an error from Nickel, then it's likely you did something that doesn't make sense or you've hit a hard limit (like defining layer 33).

 This project is still at its very early stages though, so some error cases won't be caught yet.
 Not yet 100% foolproof.
 Also, the error messages don't look very helpful in the meantime.